Building Loading – Wind Load

 best describes the building – review the flow charts found in the “Levels of Wind Enclosure…” link, and/or

-seek Engineering Assistance when IBC 2018 Partially Enclosed is applicable for
+when IBC 2018 Partially Enclosed is applicable for your building.

 Levels of Wind Enclosure